Immerse yourself in a week of musical mentorship in the choral art.

 - Conducting Fellows will be assigned podium time and repertoire selections.
 There are a limited number of spots available.

-Institute Auditor: non-refundable $395.00 due when registering to attend
+Institute Auditor: non-refundable $395.00 due at the time of acceptance to the Institute

 - Institute Auditors will receive no podium time but will be seated as a part of the rehearsal choir and have access to attend all seminars.
 There is no limit to the number of Institute Auditors participating.

 Daniel Bara is the John D. Boyd UGA Foundation Professor of Choral Music and the Director of Choral Activities and Professor of Music at the Hugh Hodgson School of Music at the University of Georgia where oversees seven university choral ensembles as well as the graduate choral conducting program.
 His university choirs have performed by juried invitation for state, regional, and national conventions of ACDA, MENC, and IMC.
 In spring of 2014, The UGA Hodgson Singers won the Grand Prix at the International Choral Competition Ave Verum in Baden, Austria and performed at the ACDA Southern Division Convention in Jacksonville, FL.
 His former MM and DMA conducting students now hold collegiate conducting appointments at Susquehanna University, New England Conservatory, Miami University of Ohio, University of Idaho, William Jewell College, as well as heads of church and school choral music programs throughout the country.